datstartup/ubuntuopenbox/lessons/m32-install-and-configure-openbox.md

 Note: You might expect that you can click a shortcut (icon) on your desktop to call an application.
 There will be no such thing in this Openbox system.

 The feature is redundant and unnecessary with Openbox.
-I find right-click menu and the shortcut keys to call apps/ tasks are superior over finding an icon on your desktop.
+I find the right-click menu and the shortcut keys to call apps/ tasks are superior over finding an icon on your desktop.

-(I can have desktop icon with Openbox though.
-The job of creating icon on your desktop is called ***"managing desktop"*** and it is the service providing by a file manager (for example: PCManFM can!)).
+(I can have a desktop icon with Openbox though.
+The job of creating icon on your desktop is called ***"managing desktop"*** and it is the service provided by a file manager (for example: PCManFM can!)).

 * ***Right-click menu:***

 By right clicking your mouse, there is a menu.
-Click a entry to call a program.
+Click an entry to call a program.
 At the moment, I can call Terminator (the terminal entry) or Firefox browser (the Web browser entry).

 * ***Shortcut keys:***

 Pressing the Windows key (the key that have “Microsoft Icon” on it) and the key T: **Windows + T**, the Terminator terminal is called.

-Openbox let you choose shortcut keys freely.
-In later part of this guide I will create my own shortcut keys.
+Openbox lets you choose shortcut keys freely.
+In the later part of this guide I will create my own shortcut keys.

-The current GUI has no taskbar, no wallpaper, no volume control, no terminal emulation, no file manager, no power manager, no network manager… Even worse, a fully functional operation system should not worry us user about some basic tasks such as: shutdown/restart, system monitor, etc. The system is now lacking all of that!
+The current GUI has no taskbar, no wallpaper, no volume control, no terminal emulation, no file manager, no power manager, no network manager… Even worse, a fully functional operation system should not worry us users about some basic tasks such as: shutdown/restart, system monitor, etc. The system is now lacking all of that!

 **2.1.
 Open this guide on Firefox browser:**